Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Linearization of the individual models

-The transport of the motion vector (property \ref{prop:motion_vector_transport}) can be linearized around the equilibrium:
+The transport of the motion vector (following property \ref{prop:kinematic_transport}) can be linearized around the equilibrium:

-Consider a body $\mathcal B$ with N ports $C_i$ where external wrenches $\mathbf W_{./\mathcal B,C_i}$ are applied respectively.
-From equations \eqref{eq:linearized_states}, \eqref{eq:linearized_rigid_body}, \eqref{eq:Kp} and \eqref{eq:transport_motion_vector_rigid_variations}, the linearized 12th-order forward dynamics model at a point $P$ is represented by the block-diagram in Fig.\ref{fig:schema_rigide_1}.
-The forward dynamics model allows to model rigid bodies when the boundary conditions are wrenches.
-Similarly, the linearized inverse dynamics model is represented by the block-diagram in Fig.\ref{fig:schema_rigide_2}.
-The inverse dynamics model is a static model that allows to model rigid bodies when the motion of the body is imposed as a boundary condition.
+Finally, consider a body $\mathcal B$ where the motion is imposed at parent port $P$, and external wrenches $\mathbf W_{./\mathcal B,C_i}$ are applied at N child ports $C_i$.
+From equations \eqref{eq:NE_short_g_variations} and \eqref{eq:transport_motion_vector_rigid_variations}, the linearized inverse dynamics LFT model is represented by the block-diagram in Fig.~\ref{fig:schema_rigide_2}.
+Using additionally equation \eqref{eq:linearized_states}, the linearized 12th-order forward dynamics LFT model is represented by the block-diagram in Fig.~\ref{fig:schema_rigide_1} for a body with N ports $C_i$ where only external wrenches are applied (no imposed motion).
+The green and blue blocks represent the nominal models and the $\bm \Delta$ operators respectively.